SchmidtDSE/processing-geopoint/README.md

 Deployment
 -------------------------------------------------------------------------------
 This work is provided as source files.
 However, note that continuous integration will run automated checks and we ask that contributors ensure their work passes those checks.
+Note that this also offers an open source example of using Python from inside Github Actions.

 <br>